Longo's

-Longo Brothers Fruit Markets Inc., known simply as Longo's is a chain of retail supermarkets and grocery delivery service serving Southern Ontario, Canada, controlled by Sobeys parent Empire Company in partnership with the founding Longo family.
-Its corporate office is located in Vaughan and operates locations mainly in the Greater Toronto and Hamilton Area.
+Longo Brothers Fruit Markets Inc., commonly known as Longo's, is a Canadian chain of retail supermarkets and grocery delivery service that serves the Southern Ontario area.
+It is controlled by Sobeys parent Empire Company in partnership with the founding Longo family.
+Its corporate office is located in Vaughan, Ontario, and it operates locations mainly in the Greater Toronto and Hamilton Area.